-Erbil, January 29, 2026 — The Civil Engineering Department at Tishk International University (TIU) took a major step toward safer and more sustainable urban development by hosting the “Technical Symposium on Sustainable, Resilient and Earthquake-Resistant Structures” on January 28, 2026.
+Erbil, January 29, 2026 — The Civil Engineering Department at Tishk International University took a major step toward safer and more sustainable urban development by hosting the “Technical Symposium on Sustainable, Resilient and Earthquake-Resistant Structures” on January 28, 2026.

 This high-level event became a key platform for knowledge exchange, uniting government officials, academic leaders, and leading industry engineers to discuss the future of infrastructure in the Kurdistan Region.

-The symposium opened with a distinguished ceremony attended by decision-makers.
-Assist.
+• Assist.
 Prof. Dr. Idris Hadi, Chair of the TIU Board of Trustees, reaffirmed the university’s commitment to serving society through applied science.
-Prof. Dr. Sultan AbuOrabi, President of TIU, highlighted the university’s growing role as a hub for innovation and research.

-A Strong Convergence of Government, Academia, and Industry
+Government, Academia, and Industry Convergence

 The symposium attracted a highly specialized audience, including: